seL4/microkit/docs/manual.md

 'initial task'.
 On seL4, this is a thread that contains all the initial capabilities to resources and free memory that are used to setup the rest of the system.

 Within a Microkit environment, the 'initial task' is the capDL initialiser.
-It's main job is to initialises and starts the system in conformance with the capDL specification.
+Its main job is to initialises and starts the system in conformance with the capDL specification.

 At build-time, the Microkit tool embeds the capDL specification that describe